 But what if we’ve done enough time?
 What if we no longer have to live under the ‘tyranny of the shoulds’?
 Maybe tradition, the expectations of family or society, our own preconceptions, can all be shrugged off or simply left behind.

-Choosing to cultivate this sort of freedom can be like exercising a muscle that we never gave much attention to before.
+Choosing to cultivate this sort of freedom can be like exercising a muscle that we never paid much attention before.
 It may take some time and perseverance to make it a strong habit.
 But it pays back many times over.
-With practice, despite the ageing of the body, we can regain a natural, youthful buoyancy for the heart.
+With practice, despite the ageing of the body, we can regain a natural, youthful buoyancy of the heart.

 Approaching the end of life does not need to be feared.
-Instead of spending our time rebelling against the wrinkles and slowing-down and exhaustion, we can look at life differently and discover stillness, unhurried sensuality, and personal freedom.
+The transience of life is part of what makes it special.
+Instead of spending our time rebelling against the wrinkles and aches and slowing-down, we can look at things differently and discover wisdom, unhurried sensuality, and personal freedom.

-The richness of all this comes not in spite of, but in tandem with acknowledging the losses of an ageing body.
+The richness of all this comes not in spite of, but in tandem with acknowledging the multiple losses of ageing.
 It happens when we meet the ageing process face-on.
 Then, much to our own surprise, we may find ourselves growing older with confidence, courage, and genuine joy.